Creating an Effective Employee Handbook for Your Business

 Your employee handbook should be written in compliance with these federal workplace laws, as well as applicable state and local laws to help mitigate exposure to future legal action.

-You may consider having employees sign a receipt document (or receipt page included in the employee handbook), acknowledging that they have read and understood the policies included.
+You may consider having employees sign and date a receipt document (or receipt page included in the employee handbook), acknowledging that they have read and understood the policies included.
 This signed document can be referenced in the case of future disciplinary issues related to an employee's violation of a company policy.
 However, keep in mind that the handbook does not create a legal contract.

 Employee handbook best practices

 While an employee handbook is unique to the business, there are some general best practices that can help as you develop this document.
-For instance, Paychex HR consultant Janelle Rodriguez says to keep in mind the following:
+For instance, Paychex HR professional Janelle Rodriguez says to keep in mind the following:

 - Understand that developing a handbook requires hard work and due diligence.